richardadvocaat/ATP2intervals.icu/README.md

 **The fourth script ([4_LOAD_CHECK.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/main/4_LOAD_CHECK.py))** compares the planned target loads in intervals.icu with the planned loads in the ATP and updates accordingly.

-**The fifth script ([5_ATP_WEEKLY_LOAD_FEEDBACK_NOTES.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/main/5_ATP_WEEKLY_LOAD_FEEDBACK_NOTES.py))** checks if the athlete was compliant to the plan based on the reported load, time, and distance in intervals.icu.
+**The fifth script ([5_ATP_WEEKLY_LOAD_FEEDBACK_NOTES.py](https://github.com/richardadvocaat/ATP2intervals.icu/blob/main/5_ATP_WEEKLY_LOAD_FEEDBACK_NOTES.py))** checks if the athlete was compliant to the plan based on the reported load (and not yet: time, and distance) in intervals.icu.
 This script can be used to automate the proces to check if the athlete was compliant to the ATP.
-Not that usefull for a truely committed coaches or trainera, because normaly this is not something that can be automated. ;-)
+Not that usefull for a truely committed coache or trainer, because normaly this is not something that can be automated. ;-)

 Be compliant or....